waggle-sensor/sensors/v4.1/README.md

 6. CRC: CRC must be calculated based on the length and values in the packet except 4 pre-determined bytes (preamble, post script, protocol, and sequence.

 7. Request = empty: 5th to last 3rd bytes are bytes for request/command.
-It could be **initialization, configuration, enable, disable, read, and write**.
+It could be **initialization, configuration, enable, disable, read,** and ***write**.
 The request must be with sensor id, or bus pin number.
-Detailed explanation about the subpacket is given in [v4dataExchange.pdf](https://github.com/waggle-sensor/sensors/blob/develop/v4.1/documentation/v4dataExchange.pdf).
+Detailed explanation about packets are given in [v4dataExchange.pdf](https://github.com/waggle-sensor/sensors/blob/develop/v4.1/documentation/v4dataExchange.pdf).

 8. Sensor available: When the firmware initializes all sensors, it determines if the sensor is available or not by trying to get data.
 If the firmware fails to get data in initialization stage, it assumes that eh sensor is not physically connected, and lists the sensor as *disabled*.